nds-org/nds-org.github.io/_posts/2018-06-06-rookinkubernetes.md

 You have just set up your first shared filesystem under Rook!

 ## Under the Hood
-For more information on the low-level processes involved in the above example, see https://github.com/rook/rook/blob/master/design/filesystem.md
+For more information on the low-level processes involved in the above example, see [Filesystem Design](https://github.com/rook/rook/blob/master/design/filesystem.md)

 After running our above example, we can SSH into the storage0 and worker0 nodes to get a better sense of where Rook stores its data.